galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 ## 0.8.0 - Release Highlights

 - NEW Improvements in Artifact Manager make streaming text content a single-step process
-- New alpha version of a Visual Studio Code Galasa extension
+- NEW alpha version of a Visual Studio Code Galasa extension
 - 3270 Manager bug fixes and updates
 - Message lines in the run log are now smaller
 - Documentation updates - HTTP Client Manager and the z/OS family of Managers